danrneal/SlackPresence/README.md

 This project was done following Test-Driven Development principles where the starting point is a failing test.
-My process was to write a unit test to define how I wanted to the code to behave.
+My process was to write a unit test to define how I wanted the code to behave.
 That is the point where I wrote the "actual" code to get the unit tests to pass.

 While this may seem unnecessary for a program of such a small size and may